fantacytyx/vscode-tortoise-svn/README.md

 * `alt+s d` : "Workspace: SVN Diff"
 * `alt+s m` : "SVN ...
 (Select Path)"

-## Requirements

-If TortoiseSVN is not installed at `C:\\Program Files\\TortoiseSVN\\bin\\TortoiseProc.exe`, specify the correct path by setting property `TortoiseSVN.tortoiseSVNProcExePath` in user `settings.json`.

 ## Extension Settings

 This extension contributes the following settings:

 * `TortoiseSVN.autoCloseUpdateDialog` : enable/disable auto close dialog when no errors, conflicts and merges.
-* `TortoiseSVN.tortoiseSVNProcExePath` : specify the correct `TortoiseProc.exe` path
+* `TortoiseSVN.tortoiseSVNProcExePath` : specify the correct `TortoiseProc.exe` path.
+Need restar VSCode.
-* `TortoiseSVN.showPath.exclude` : setting  glob pattern to exclude files and folders. exclude will disable when specify a empty array
+* `TortoiseSVN.showPath.exclude` : specify `glob pattern` to exclude files and folders. exclude will disable when specify a empty array.

 ## Change Log
+### Version 0.0.6
+* check `TortoiseProc.exe` path.
+If it is invaild will show a hint

 ### Version 0.0.5
-* `select path`: support setting glob pattern to exclude files
+* `select path`: support setting `glob pattern` to exclude files
-* `select path`: improvement performance
+* `select path`: improve performance

 ### Version 0.0.4
-* support apply command to the select file/directory on explorer by use context menu item `SVN ...
+* apply command to the select file/directory on explorer by use context menu item `SVN ...
 (Select Action) `
-* add new commands for current focusing file
+* add new commands for the active file which open in text editor and has focus
-* directory remove `blame` command
+* remove `blame` command when target is directory
-* modify command name and command title
+* modify command name and command title, such as `tortoise-svn...` -->  `SVN ...
+(Select Path)`
-* remove menu `tortoise-svn log in workspace` to `explorer/context` and `editor/context`
+* remove menu `tortoise-svn log in workspace` from `explorer/context` and `editor/context`
 * improve keybindings configuration
 * some bug fixed